bndernet/bnder-docs/docs/tmb/permissions.md

 ## How does it work?

 The Bot first checks if the user is the owner of the server or if he has a role with Discords Administrator permission.
 If that isn't the case it checks what permissions were granted to the user directly and to his roles.
-If any role of him has a permission, he will be able to execute the command which requires that permission.
+If any role of his has permission, he will be able to execute the command which requires that permission.

 ### Example